 These Terms and Conditions are entered into by Customer as defined below and Project Provenance Ltd. (“Provenance”) (each a “Party”, and together, the “Parties”).
 The Customer agrees to access the Provenance Platform in accordance with these Terms and Conditions.

-“Customer” means the entity set forth in a Commercial Agreement or online signup form to obtain access to the Provenance Platform, who through its authorised personnel, uses or otherwise accesses the Provenance Platform pursuant to the terms of this Agreement.
+“Customer” means the entity set forth in a Commercial Agreement or Order Form to obtain access to the Provenance Platform, who through its authorised personnel, uses or otherwise accesses the Provenance Platform pursuant to the terms of this Agreement.
 If Customer does not agree with (or cannot comply) with all of the terms of the Agreement, Customer shall not access or use the Provenance Platform.

 1. DEFINITIONS AND INTERPRETATION